 Your Rights & Protections When Facing A Title Loan Repossession

 California law provides certain rights and protections to consumers facing title loan repossession.
 One important right you have is that you can get the vehicle back after it's repossessed.
 Yes, you only have a certain amount of time before it's sold at auction, and you'll still have to pay fees.
-But lenders can only sell your vehicle after informing you of an impending auction.
+However, lenders can only sell your vehicle after you have been informed of an impending auction.
 After that, they must give you time to get current on the payments.

 Lenders offering auto title loans in Los Angeles and other parts of the state are prohibited from using aggressive collection tactics, and they can't do anything illegal during the repossession process.
 This means they can't use force to take the vehicle from you and certainly can't use force to get you to pay the loan.
 Any title loan company in California has an active lending license, and they face the prospect of losing that license if they do anything illegal throughout the repo process.
 Besides, if a lender violates state laws regarding collection practices, you may have legal grounds to invalidate the repossession and seek additional damages.